MattesGroeger/MGCommand/Readme.md

 Introduction
 ===

-This library provides a lightweight way for executing commands. `Commands` can be executed sequentially or concurrently.
-This is done by command groups which in itself are `Commands`.

-Because of that `Commands` and `CommandGroups` can be nested.
+This library provides a lightweight solution for executing `Commands`.
+They can be executed sequentially or concurrently with `CommandGroups`.
+Because groups are `Commands` as well, they can be nested into each other.
 This can be used for scripted code execution like in game tutorials for example (tbd: reference tutorial script).

 Installation
 ===